-Before we get into how to use Roku with Samsung Smart TV, let’s take a look at the difference between a Roku and a Smart TV.
+Before diving into how to connect Roku with your Samsung Smart TV, it’s important to understand the distinct differences between Roku and a typical Smart TV.

-How Are Roku TVs Different From Smart TVs?
+How Do Roku TVs Differ From Smart TVs?

 The key distinction between a Roku TV and a smart TV is that a Roku TV uses technologies developed by the Roku streaming media player company.